-I’ve talked about tone of voice in “Listen to the Music” and “More than Words“, among others, and while that is an aspect of today’s theme, there are other qualities or habits that we demonstrate while talking.
+I’ve talked about tone of voice in “Top Tip for Talking: Self-Awareness” and “Are you communicating in your “business voice”?“, among others, and while that is an aspect of today’s theme, there are other qualities or habits that we demonstrate while talking.
 Even a broadcast professional, in their banter on the radio or in their personal life, have off-putting habits that dilute clear communication.
 Everyone has their “thing”.

 What are your “go to” habits in communicating, and, are they undermining you or your point?
 This is a great question to ask, whether for business or social interactions, because the answer demonstrates a potential weak point in your personal communication style.
 If interested in improvement, here is a place to start to mean what you say and say what you mean…